MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 ## Manage custom script from SharePoint admin center

 > [!NOTE]
-> If you don't see the new options in SharePoint tenant administration, it means that the feature is not enabled in your tenant yet.
-Every customer will have this new set of capabilities enabled by end of June 2024.
+If you do not see the new options in SharePoint tenant admin center, the feature is not enabled in your tenant yet.
+Every customer will have this new set of capabilities enabled by end of June 2024

 Tenants administrators have a set of tools available in SharePoint tenant administration to manage custom script within their organization.
 Specifically, tenant administrators can do the following:
 * verify custom script status